 Making a container public

-If you want any user to be able to invoke a container without providing the authorization header, make it public.
+To allow any user to invoke a container without providing an authorization header, make the container public.

 - In the management console

-, go to the folder with your container. - Go to Serverless Containers.
+, select the folder with your container. - Navigate to Serverless Containers.

 - Select the container you want to make public.